da-shalev/rogue-paddle/README.md

 ### Launch the game

-From the project root directory, you can run the game directly with LÖVE:
+In this repositories root directory, you can run the game directly with LÖVE:

 ```sh
 love ./src